The Confident Eater

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, desensitising mouth, #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

 Obviously, it will depend on the age of your child.
 For example, some of the advice above could still be helpful up to 2 years old, and some of the advice below is also good for babies.
+Desensitizing the mouth is supportive at any age.

-1. Eat together – when we eat with our child, we are modeling, but we are also giving them more of a reason to sit happily at the table.
+are also giving them more of a reason to sit happily at the table.
 Staying at the table for enough time to eat slowly and carefully is the goal.

 2. Slow eating down – even in busy lives:

-i) If we can prioritise time for eating and sit down to eat it can be really helpful.
+i) If you can prioritise time for eating and sit down to eat it can be really helpful.
 Gulping down food in the car or dashing to activities is the enemy of good chewing!

 3. Teach chewing – even for older children modelling how to chew can be helpful.

-We can also help them to both learn how to chew and build muscles by practicing on a variety of foods.
+You can also help them to both learn how to chew and build muscles by practicing on a variety of foods.
 Many foods aimed at children, like chicken nuggets, require little chewing.
 I think of them as ‘prechewed’ foods.

 It requires a lot more effort to eat a piece of steak or a chunk of crusty bread than to eat a jam sandwich with white bread.
 Using the jaw muscle and moving things around with the tongue are all skills that are good to practice.